SeppiaBrilla/University-notes/Combinatorial Decision Making and Optimization/Lexicographic ordering constraint.md

 Requires a sequence of variables to be lexicographically less than or equal to another sequence of variables.
-It is usefull to break [[Symmetry inc CSPs|simmetries]].
+It is useful to break [[Symmetry inc CSPs|simmetries]].